-Nutrition & Physical Activity Research in Community Settings
+Nutrition & Physical Activity Research Projects in Community Settings

 The Childhood Obesity Research Demonstration (CORD) Project aims to reduce the number and percentage of children ages 2-12 years who are overweight or obese, and decrease the prevalence of chronic disease associated with unhealthy eating and lack of physical activity.